 How is this Strawberry Rhubarb Jam sweetened?

 Forget about those cups and cups of sugar most jam recipes call for.
 We only need 1/3 cup of maple syrup for this jam.
-I shutter when I see recipes calling for upwards of 5 cups of white sugar!
+I shudder when I see recipes calling for upwards of 5 cups of white sugar!
+This is often necessary for preservation when you’re canning the jam, but since this is a refrigerator jam, there’s no need for so much sugar.

 We’re just using enough maple syrup to sweeten up the tart rhubarb, while letting the flavors of the sweet strawberries sing.
-This precariously short time of year where rhubarb season and strawberry season overlap deserves to be commemorated!
-This easy chia jam gives me all the farmer’s market fresh flavor I could have ever dreamed of.
+This precariously short time of year, when rhubarb season and strawberry season overlap, deserves to be commemorated!
+This easy strawberry rhubarb jam recipe gives me all the farmer’s market fresh flavor I could have ever dreamed of.

 Most jam and jelly recipes call for pectin to help thicken the mixture.
-I didn’t have any pectin, and I was wanting to make jam ASAP (a.k.a.
-I was too lazy to go to the grocery store), so chia seeds stepped in to save the day.
+I didn’t have any pectin, and I wanted to make jam ASAP (a.k.a.
+I was too lazy to go to the grocery store).
+So, chia seeds stepped in to save the day.
 The chia seeds plump up and thicken the jam (or any liquid) totally naturally.

 Is this a jam for canning?

 The five simple ingredients used in this recipe are in perfect harmony here, and you’ll want to be spreading this jam on everything!
-Swirl it into yogurt (SO good) or add a dollop on top of your oatmeal.
+Swirl it into yogurt (SO good), spread it on your pancakes, add a dollop on top of your oatmeal or ice cream.
 It will make your PB&J sandwiches way better…and might I recommend you add a bit to these Homemade Peanut Butter Cups for a PB&J cup?
 You won’t be disappointed!
 Enjoy :)

 Ingredients

-- 12 oz. fresh rhubarb, cubed – cut each stalk down the middle and then chop
+- 12 oz. rhubarb, cubed – cut each stalk down the middle and then chop, fresh or frozen is fine

 - ⅓ cup pure maple syrup